linkerd/linkerd/linkerd/docs/protocol-http.md

 Key | Default Value | Description
 --- | ------------- | -----------
-dstPrefix | `http` | The `dstPrefix` as set in the routers block. headerValue | N/A | The value of the HTTP header as a path, if it is a valid path.
-The value of the HTTP header as a single path segment, otherwise.
+dstPrefix | `http` | The `dstPrefix` as set in the routers block. headerValue | N/A | The value of the HTTP header as a path.

 <a name="http-engines"></a>
 ## HTTP Engines